Documentation

 6. Add one or more monitor steps (see Monitor Steps section)

-7. Click "reate Monitor" to save your configuration
+7. Click "Create Monitor" to save your configuration

 Monitor Options